 14. Enjoy Salem’s water activities and events

-Salem has plenty of water activities for you to take advantage of (season dependant, of course).
-You can go on a sightseeing tour through the Willamette Valley, head out canoeing, or on paddle boat ride on the Willamette River.
-Whatever your preference, tourists suggest you take in the beauty and adventure of the Willamette River.
+Salem has plenty of water activities for you to take advantage of (season-dependent, of course).
+You can go on a sightseeing tour through the Willamette Valley, head out canoeing, or go on a paddle boat ride on the Willamette River.

 Important to note: Some activities are seasonal, check the city of Salem website for information.